splunk/observability-workshop/content/en/rum/RUM-Tag.md

+---
-# Analyzing RUM Tags in the Tag Spotlight view
+title: Analyzing RUM Tags in the Tag Spotlight view
+linkTitle: Using Tag Spotlight
+weight: 9
+---
 * Look into the Metrics views for the various endpoints and use the Tags sent via the Tag spotlight for deeper analysis

 ---